IlanPargamin/data_mining/README.md

 There are hundreds of pages in the website.
 The user must specify which range she wants to scrape.

-The file gives two options:
+The file gives one option:
-* -not, --no_scrape_all : this allows to scrape data from the main page only, not from the sub-pages
 * -tosql, --tosql: export to freelancer.db